gooseprjkt/twoyi-reborn/README.md

 1. Twoyi is a rootless Android system-level container, which runs a nearly complete Android system as a normal app and is mostly isolated from the main system.
 2. The internal Android version is Android 8.1 and Android 10 will be supported.
 3. Booting up twoyi is very fast (within three seconds) except for the initialization process.
-4. Twoyi is an open source project.
+4. Twoyi is an open source project. (atleast to 0.5.4, but this project will open the 0.7.5 ver 🔥)
 5. The internal system of twoyi will be fully customizable.
 Because its system is open source, you can fork the project to compile your own system.
 You can also customize the system components, such as the HAL layer to implement virtual cameras, virtual sensors and other special features.

 ## Building